Siege of Viborg (1710): Initial bombardment

 It is not certain on what day the Russians began shelling the fort.
 Based on reports by Apraksin to Peter and on Peter the Great's journal, Russian artillery opened fire on 1 April.
 However, Apraksin reported to the czar that he "began bombarding Viborg and the castle on 30 March, and on the first day 130 bombs were planted, and 90 on the second."
 Furthermore, Aleksander Myshlayevsky published a "List of how many shots were fired from mortars and cannon at Viborg from 21 March to 9 April, and how many of them hit the city."
 There, it claims that shelling began on 29 March, when 150 mortar shots and 60 cannon shots were fired.
 It continues, saying that during the next three days only the mortars were used, firing 100 shots per day.
 In total, during the first period of the siege, the attackers fired 2,975 shots from mortars and 1,531 from cannon, and the Swedes fired 399 mortar shots and 7,464 cannon shots; thus the Swedish fire outweighed the Russian fire.
 On 5 April, Apraksin noted that "our cannon are doing little to help us, for they are rather small and light; when we begin firing, the opponent shoots one out of ten."
-However, the mortars inflicted great damage upon Vyborg and the fort, forcing citizens to find cover in cellars.
+However, the mortars inflicted great damage upon Viborg and the fort, forcing citizens to find cover in cellars.
 Despite this, soldiers had to remain positioned on the mounds, and suffered heavy casualties.

 Soon, Major-Generals Bruce and Bergholtz turned to Apraksin with a proposal to assault the fort, not waiting for "the production of an opening".
 Their reasoning was that they could end up losing more soldiers from injuries and disease than they would during an assault.
 Peter, having found out about this from a letter by Apraksin, decided it to be "very significant, but also very dangerous."
 In the end he left the decision up to General Apraksin who, not wanting to bear the responsibility for a failure, decided to wait for reinforcements to arrive by sea once the ice had opened up.

 Small Swedish garrison placed their hopes on the support from the Royal Swedish Navy which was bound to arrive once the ice opened up.
 Russians on the other had were also running low on food and ammunition and with roads between Viborg and Saint Petersburg ruined by thaw only route for their support and supplies to arrive was also via sea route.
 With neither side able to make headway both sides waiting for their respective naval force.
 The side whose naval forces arrived first would have decisive advantage in the siege.